mpsffap/mps/README.md

 The contained tasks rely on a host configuration which itself refer to a user config.
 These configurations shall reside in a ansible-vault in the "vars" directory.

-A host config might look like this:
+A host config for the two hosts "hivehome" and "hivevm" might look like this:

 ```
 ---